History of sports in the United States: Cricket

+Cricket was imported from England to the United States, and was the most popular bat-and-ball sport in the colonial era.
+However, by the 1850s, both cricket and baseball were considered the "national pastimes" according to John Thorn, official historian of the MLB.
+Cricket then faded away after the Civil War.
+This decline occurred for a number of reasons; cricket was considered too long to play, with matches lasting a few days, and particularly after the War of 1812, it was resisted on nativist grounds as being of British origin, with baseball being considered more American.

-Religion and Sport
+Religion and sport

 Christianity somewhat limited early sporting events in Colonial America as a result of dissenting reformers like the Puritans who did not hold the same views as the Anglican Church.
 Where the Anglican Church held positive views towards sporting events, Calvinist principles shifted the positions the reforming Protestant's held on sports.
 This led to more restrictive approaches to sport where the only tolerated events needed to be done "for sober, practical purposes" such as military maneuvers.
 It took until the late nineteenth century for this "religious prohibitionism" to flip in the opposite direction.
 It was then that Protestants began to see sport as having more "spiritual and moral value" which was embodied through organizations such as the Young Men's Christian Association, also known as the YMCA.

+Late 18th century

+During the American Revolution, games helped pass the time between battles.
+Some philosophers of the time, inspired by ancient Greek and Roman thought as well as more modern European thought, called for greater unity of body and mind.

+The popularity of sport was discouraged by some as impractical in the context of a newly expanding nation, with the first Continental Congress passing a resolution in 1774 that aimed to "discountenance and discourage every Species of Extravagance and Dissipation, especially all Horse Racing, and all Kinds of gaming, Cock Fighting, Exhibitions of Shows, Plays and other expensive Diversions and entertainments".
+However, athletic and military achievements formed part of the allure of George Washington's career as he became the first to ascend to the Presidency, and in the South, sports offered a way for class and social disparities to be contested.
+Women became more involved in leisure sports, and sports were also played in colleges and other venues, though they were banned in some places.

 Early 19th century

+As time passed, Americans became more interested in distinguishing the new nation's culture and sports from British traditions.
+Women became more involved in spectating men's sports, as it was believed that their presence would moderate rowdy tendencies.